 Key Takeaways

-• Fungus on walls thrives in Singapore’s humid climate: moisture, poor airflow, and condensation create the perfect breeding ground.
+- Fungus on walls thrives in Singapore’s humid climate, where trapped moisture, poor airflow, and condensation create ideal conditions for fungal growth.

 Why Fungus on Walls Should Never Be Ignored

 You start noticing a musty smell.
 Strange spots appear near the ceiling or behind furniture.
 The paint starts bubbling or discolouring.
-These may seem like minor annoyances, but they’re often signs of a deeper problem—mould and fungus quietly taking root in your walls.
+These may seem like minor annoyances, but they often point to the presence of mould and fungus, which is a deeper problem.

 That’s why understanding what you’re up against is so important.
 In this guide, we’ll walk you through everything you need to know about tackling mould and fungus on walls, including:

-• How humidity and poor airflow contribute to wall fungus — and what simple changes can help reduce the risk
+- How humidity and poor airflow contribute, and what simple changes can help manage the risk

-• When it’s time to call in the professionals — plus what to expect from a professional mould removal service
+- When it’s time to call in the professionals, and what to expect from a professional mould removal service

 Whether you’re battling a stubborn spot or simply trying to safeguard your home, this guide will give you the clarity and confidence to deal with mould and fungus on walls effectively.